 There is extensive documentation available.

-I recommend you use an eCommerce API to handle the in-app purchases functionality.
+I recommend you use an eCommerce API to handle the functionality of in-app purchases.
 This will save time since you don’t need to code this functionality from scratch.
 BigCommerce offers a robust set of eCommerce APIs, and I recommend you use these.
 These APIs offer the following advantages:

-- A developer will find it easy to use these RESTful APIs.
+- A mobile application developer will find it easy to use these RESTful APIs.

 - All APIs are documented using Swagger.

-- The APIs integrate well with other software you might use to run your business, e.g., CRM software.
+- The APIs integrate well with other service providers you might use to run your business processes, e.g., CRM software.

-- BigCommerce APIs offer key eCommerce specific native features like faceted search, etc.
+- BigCommerce APIs offer key eCommerce-specific native features like faceted search and real-time data analytics for a personalized user experience.

 - The suite includes catalog API, login API, cart API, etc.